tomcam/s/README.md

 ### Navbar

+* Their navbar is horizontal and meant for headers only.
+They don't have a vertical style for left-side navbars.
-I think my navbar is semantically better than theirs because it avoids using `<section>` tags for formatting purposes:
+* I think my navbar is semantically better than theirs because it avoids using `<section>` tags for formatting purposes:

 ```html
 <header class="navbar" style="margin-top: 3rem;" >